ideafast/ideafast-etl/README.md

 ### Initialise
 1. Remove `.example` from the `.env.example` filename, and adjust the values appropriately.
-Do the same for the `init/connections.yaml.example` file.
+Do the same for the `.example` files in the `init/` folder.
 1. Spin up the Airflow containers, run:

     ```shell